Chymyst/chymyst-core/docs/joinrun.md

 ```

-These macros will read the enclosing `val` definition at compile time and substitute the name of the variable into the class constructor.
+These macros will read the enclosing `val` definition at compile time and substitute the name of the variable as a string into the class constructor.

 ## Emitting molecules